 We are the only independent school to participate in Shakespeare & Company’s Fall Festival of Shakespeare; approximately 60% of our students take part each year.
 We produce a play every spring as guests of Berkshire Theatre Group.
 Past plays have included Audience, Blithe Spirit, Harvey, Henry IV—Part I, The Importance of Being Earnest, Noises Off!, Our Town, Saint Joan, The Skin of Our Teeth, The Taming of the Shrew, The Tempest, Uncle Vanya, and A Winter’s Tale.

 Graduates have successfully prepared for admission to conservatory programs of note.
-All students in our school participate in the Chorus, which sings at school assemblies.
 At semi-annual concerts, students choose to perform vocal and instrumental solos and ensembles.
 Student initiatives result in additional ensembles or electives.
 These have included Composition, Jazz Ensemble, and String Quartet.

 Our school year begins with a three day Orientation at nearby Camp Hi-Rock, including Plantain Pond and the Appalachian Trail.
 The purpose of the orientation, including hiking, campfires, games, and low and high ropes challenges, is to acquaint ourselves if we are new to the school, reacquaint ourselves if we are not, learn to work increasingly well with each other, and help establish a supportive school community at the start of the year.
 Our orientation also gets us out in nature and gives us opportunities to work with each other outside of the classroom.